This is a real-time map of every moment AI-generated content crossed a line.

-Take about 90 seconds with these five pages.
-They'll make the map make sense.
+Take 90 seconds with these five pages.
+The map will make more sense on the other side.

 The artifacts.
-Fake images, AI-written articles, synthetic personas, generated audio and video.
+Fake images, AI-written articles, synthetic personas, generated audio.
+The content itself.

 slop, n. — digital content of low quality that is produced usually in quantity by means of artificial intelligence.
 Merriam-Webster Word of the Year, 2025 ↗